BlasBenito/distantia/README.md

 #> 3 X132 X153 1.790897
 ```

-The function `distantia_plot()` provides a detailed insight on the
+The function `distantia_plot()` provides detailed insights into the
-alignment between a pair of time series resulting from dynamic time
+alignment between a pair of time series resulting from DTW.
-warping.

 ``` r
 distantia_plot(